 era of commercial relations between the Central European Empire and Chosen was postponed.27

 This excerpt has not been included here to show a lack of hospitality on the governor’s part – for there are numerous accounts of Joseon officials being generous to outsiders and even aiding those who were, for example, shipwrecked and stranded on Korea’s coast – but rather to show an example of international interaction at Dongnae around the time of the port’s opening.
 Here, we see that isolationism was still very present in the minds of Joseon officials.
 Additionally, we see that the treaty of 1876, which really only opened Busan up to Japanaese trade, is being honored in that the governor refuses to trade with a country other than Japan.
 However, perhaps more importantly, the interaction here arguably illustrates how the Dongnae governor still had quite a bit of power.
 Not only did the Japanese official from Fusan report to the governor of Dongnae in this instance, but the Japanese may not have had permission to handle trade propositions despite being in control of port affairs since the 1876 treaty.
 After ruling for centuries, it is then significant that Dongnae’s power and influence would be undone a mere thirty years later.
 Japanese merchants did move into the Dongnae-bu market at some point,28 but it wasn’t until the development of Busan’s coastal new town areas that Dongnae’s influence began to wane.
 The early modern history of Dongnae-bu is then one of transformation and destruction as some parts of the town were occupied while other parts were redeveloped.
-By the time of the construction of the Residency-General in 1906, Dongnae-bu and its administrative system, Gaeksa, were living out the last few years of its traditional lives.29
+By the time of the construction of the Residency-General in 1906, Dongnae-bu and its administrative system traditional buildings, like the gaeksa, were living out the last few years of its traditional lives.29

 It was also in this year that the fortress walls surrounding the town of Dongnae (Dongnae-eupseong) were demolished.
 Unlike the dismantling of Daegu-eupseong, there seems to be little information available in either Korean or English on the actual process of its deconstruction.
 Though we may not know how it was done, or what the stones were used for, we do know why it was done.
 The fortress’ deconstruction was a result of city planning and the Japanese central government’s desire for standardization across the peninsula.
 A map from 1927 shows how the roads and drainage systems were redesigned.35 When comparing the present day streets with the past, we see that we’re still using the infrastructure laid out by the Japanese settlers.
 Though the walls are long gone, part of the town’s moat was discovered during the construction of Suan Station.
 A cross-section of the excavation site shows a 2.3 meter difference between the ground level today and ground level during the early Joseon period.
 Dongnae went on to attain gun status in 1914.36 The redistricting put all of Gijang and part of Yangsan under Dongnae’s administrative jurisdiction.
 Dongnae was incorporated back into the city of Busan in 1942.37